 Frequently Asked Questions

-Are diaper pails really necessary for me?
+Are diaper pails necessary for me?

 While not a necessity, a diaper pail can significantly simplify diaper disposal, especially in the early months of parenting.